 Positive psychology, another treatment method, also focuses on emotions.
 Often, people remember and recognize happy memories when they look back on special moments.
 Negative memories are usually recognized as they are happening.
 In relationships, this can make it seem as if the entire relationship is negative, and there are no happy moments.
 Positive psychology therapy helps couples combat this way of thinking.
 In a counseling session, the couple will learn to recognize good and happy moments at the time, rather than in the future.

 If none of the forms of relationship counseling sound intriguing to you, do completely write off couples counseling.
 Relationship counselors work with their clients to find counseling that works with them to ensure they are willing to participate in counseling.
-Any reluctance may make relationship counseling less effective, so it is important to find a method you are comfortable practicing.
+Any reluctance may make relationship counseling less effective, so finding a comfortable practice method is important.
 There are also many other forms of relationship counseling, and the ones mentioned only scratch the surface of the options available.

 The Gottman Method

 The couples counseling approach introduced by John and Julie Gottman has become one of the most popular and effective methods to date.
-As mentioned above, it was developed based off of research findings.
+As mentioned above, it was developed based on research findings.
 This is very different, as many other methods are researched after developing a theory, and the researchers seek to find evidence to prove their theory.
-There is nothing wrong with this way of developing counseling methods, as most effective psychology approaches are developed this way.
+There is nothing wrong with developing counseling methods, as most effective psychology approaches are developed this way.
 The Gottman Method stands out from the rest because of how different its development was.

 During their research, John Gottman and his colleague Robert Levenson observed married couples living their normal lives as if they were in a reality show.
-He had cameras installed in the subjects' houses so he could see how they communicated without a third party around.
-He did this to eliminate the possibility of the partners changing the way they act around a therapist, which is very common.
+He had cameras installed in the subjects’ houses to see how they communicated without a third party around.
+He did this to eliminate the possibility of the partners changing how they act around a therapist, which is very common.
 Through his observations, he found many different patterns that helped shape his counseling method.

 Research And Findings

-A portion of John Gottman and Robert Levenson's findings were patterns that lead to divorce.
-With their first 30 couples that they observed, they were able to predict with 90% accuracy which couples would stay together, and which would divorce.
+A portion of John Gottman and Robert Levenson’s findings were patterns that lead to divorce.
+With their first 30 couples that they observed, they could predict with 90% accuracy which couples would stay together and which would divorce.
 They noticed that high levels of criticism, defensiveness, contempt, and stonewalling lead to a divorce 5.6 years after the wedding on average.
 They also saw couples who have emotional withdrawal and a lack of positivity (humor and forgiveness) during an argument lead to divorce after 16.2 years after marrying on average.
-This information is incredibly helpful for couples to know before they get tied up in the same patterns noticed by Gottman and Levenson.
+This information is incredibly helpful for couples to know before getting tied up in the same patterns noticed by Gottman and Levenson.